-When you ask the broker to give you an idea about an average first-year income, keep in mind that it is truly just an average.
-Some agents come to the office every day, even if they aren't on duty for Floor.
-You'd be surprised how many leads they receive on those days, sometimes because the duty agents are on the telephone, or have left to show property to walk-in clients.
+When you ask the broker to give you an idea about an average first-year income, keep in mind that it is just an average.
+Some agents come to the office every day, even if they aren't on floor duty.
+They may receive a surprising number of leads on those days, sometimes because the duty agents are on the telephone, or have left to show a property to walk-in clients.
 Other new agents only show up when they are scheduled for duty.
-Your earnings are dependent on the kind of agent you are.
+Therefore, earnings vary based on how you perform your job.

 - How about postage, photocopies, and basic office supplies?

 - Does the firm charge agents a flat monthly fee, or a percentage of certain expenses?